 The Birmingham City School System is an urban district located in Birmingham, Ala., the largest city in the state.
 The city has a population of 212,237 according to the 2010 U.S. Census.
 It is the core of metro area of 1.1 million people.

 The district is especially proud of the W.J.
-Christian K-8 School chess team, which won the state academic championship in March 2011.
+Christian K-8 School chess team, which won the state academic championship in March 2014.

 Students from all seven high schools are taking Advanced Placement classes as part of a focus on providing AP opportunities across the district and participation in the A-Plus College Ready program.
-Teachers in middle grades also are being trained to provide pre-AP instruction that will prepare students to be successful in AP classes in high school.
+Teachers in middle grades also are to provide pre-AP instruction that will prepare students to be successful in AP classes in high school.

 Seven career academies opened in August 2012 in six high schools -- Carver, Huffman, Jackson-Olin, Parker, Wenonah and Woodlawn.
 The academies will allow students to focus on various areas of interest in preparation for both college and career.
 Plans are currently underway to move to a Wall-to-Wall Academy model.

 To further support college readiness efforts, Birmingham City Schools received a $19 million dollar GEAR UP grant to put more students on a successful college track.
 A program of the U.S. Department of Education, GEAR UP stands for Gaining Early Awareness and Readiness for Undergraduate Programs and is designed to help at-risk students prepare for college and receive the supports and resources necessary to help them be successful in that endeavor.